3, Sussex Terrace, Hawthorn, South

 process entails two stages

 authenticates the notary's signature and seal, by the provision of a

 certificate, called an "authentication", either placed directly on the

 diplomatic or consular mission of the state of destination then

 protracted and expensive,

-especially if the relevant country has no diplomatic or consular
+especially if the state of destination has no diplomatic or

 Countries and jurisdictions which do not require